yassineworkflow-maker/ai-lead-enrichment-crm-automation/README.md

 The result is a structured CRM-ready lead record that can be used by sales teams for faster qualification and follow-up.

+### 💼 Business Impact

+Instead of manually reviewing every incoming lead, a sales team can receive a structured qualification for each prospect automatically.

+The workflow helps sales teams:

+- Identify high-priority opportunities faster.
+- Separate promising leads from low-intent prospects.
+- Standardize the qualification process.
+- Reduce repetitive manual data entry.
+- Give sales representatives a clear recommended next action.
+- Create a consistent foundation for future CRM and follow-up automation.

+The goal is not to replace the sales team, but to give them better information earlier in the sales process.

 ---

 ## 🎯 Business Problem